 pe.confor Hiera ensures that configuration is applied to both your master and replica.

 In a monolithic installation, when a Puppet run fails over, agents communicate with the replica instead of the master.
-In a monolithic installation with compile masters, agents communicate with load balancers or compile masters, which communicate with the master or replica.
+In a monolithic installation with compilers, agents communicate with load balancers or compilers, which communicate with the master or replica.

 What happens during failovers

 Failover occurs when the replica takes over services usually performed by the master.

 Failover is automatic — you don’t have to take action to activate the replica.
 With high availability enabled, Puppet runs are directed first to the master.
 If the master is either fully or partially unreachable, runs are directed to the replica.

 In partial failovers, Puppet runs can use the server, node classifier, or PuppetDB on the replica if those services aren’t reachable on the master.
 For example, if the master’s node classifier fails, but its Puppet Server is still running, agent runs use the Puppet Server on the master but fail over to the replica’s node classifier.